-A. Greenway Access.

-All properties or assemblages of parcels abutting designated greenways as shown on the prioritized greenway network map of the Gwinnett County Open Space and Greenway Master Plan shall provide at least one multi-use path to the programmed or existing greenway.
-The multi-use path shall be paved or constructed with other materials approved by Gwinnett County (Section 900-100), and the route segment shall be a minimum of 10 feet in width.
-Multi-use path locations to be reviewed and approved by the Department of Community Services.

-B. Greenway Construction and Easement Dedication.

-- 1. Within flood plains and stream buffers, greenway easements shall be dedicated and constructed to provide public access to trails as shown on the prioritized greenway network map of the Gwinnett County Open Space and Greenway Master Plan.
+- A. Greenway Access.
+All properties or assemblages of parcels abutting designated greenways as shown on the prioritized greenway network map of the Gwinnett Countywide Trails Master Plan shall provide at least one multi-use path to the programmed or existing greenway.
+The multi-use path shall be paved or constructed with materials approved by Gwinnett County , and the route segment shall be a minimum of 10 feet in width.
+Multi-use path locations shall be reviewed and approved by the Department of Community Services. - B. Greenway Construction and Easement Dedication. - 1.
+Within flood plains and stream buffers, greenway easements shall be dedicated and constructed to provide public access to trails as shown on the prioritized greenway network map of the Gwinnett Countywide Trails Master Plan.
 Greenways shall be located so that the route is feasible for both construction and long-term maintenance.
 The specific location of the greenway shall be verified on the ground before approval and project release of the development.
-The amount of land required for greenway construction shall not exceed 5 percent of the land within the development excluding greenways located within a standard street right-of-way - 2.
-For all other locations, as established by the prioritized greenway network map of the Gwinnett County Open Space and Greenway Master Plan, dedication of easement shall be required for greenways lying outside of any floodplain or stream buffer, or shall be reserved either for public access greenway easement, dedication and construction, or other terms negotiated with the County. - 3.
-In coordination with the Department of Community Services and the Director of Planning and Development, greenways with public access may be allowed to substitute for required sidewalks if the greenway alignment coincides with location intended to be served by sidewalk.
+The amount of land required for greenway construction shall not exceed 5 percent of the land within the development excluding greenways located within a standard street right-of-way. - 2.
+For all other locations, as established by the prioritized greenway network map of the Gwinnett Countywide Trails Master Plan, dedication of easement shall be required for greenways lying outside of any floodplain or stream buffer or shall be reserved either for public access greenway easement, dedication and construction, or other terms negotiated with the County. - 3.
+In coordination with the Department of Community Services and the Director of Planning and Development, greenways with public access may be allowed to substitute for required sidewalks if the greenway alignment coincides with locations intended to be served by sidewalks. - C. Limitations. - 1.
+Single-family residential zoning districts.
+The dedication or construction of greenways in singlefamily residential zoning districts is required for subdivisions that involve the creation of a new street.

-C. Limitations.

-- 1. Single-family residential zoning districts.
-The dedication or construction of greenways in single-family residential zoning districts is required for subdivisions that involve the creation of a new street.
 Existing single-family lots are exempt from greenway easement dedication and construction. - 2.
 All other zoning districts.
 Construction of the greenway is required in the following situations: - a.
 Whenever there is new development; or - b.
-Whenever alterations to existing development are 25 percent or greater of the total improvements on the site; or - c.
-Whenever new streets are constructed. - D. The construction and dedication of greenways shall be in accordance with the approved Gwinnett County Open Space and Greenway Master Plan design standards.
-Any deviation or modification of the construction standards contained herein shall be subjected to the modification or waiver process in accordance to Section 340-40.
+Whenever alterations to existing development are 25 percent or greater of the total improvements on the site; or

+- c.
+Whenever new streets are constructed. - D. The construction and dedication of greenways shall be in accordance with the approved Gwinnett Countywide Trails Master Plan design standards.
+Any deviation or modification of the construction standards contained herein shall be subject to the approval of a modification or waiver.

-Section 360-80.
+Section 350-60.
 Design of Blocks.

-360-80.1 Length, Width, and Shape.
+350-60.1 Length, Width, and Shape.
 The lengths, widths, and shapes of blocks shall be determined with regard to: